 Yes!
 If you plan to use what you'll learn in the Heart of Sound training in service to your community, you're welcome to apply for a full or partial scholarship for the tuition portion of the course.

-Yes!
-Starting in November we're offering the option for Heart of Sound graduates to re-take the training online and get additional certification credits.
+We are also now offering the option for Heart of Sound graduates to re-take the training online and get additional certification credits.

 Yes, most likely.